deco3500-2018/team33/initialRequirement.md

 *  Creating authentic view, what other people sees and how they portray themselves

-* Creation of a game, rpgs (Elderly playing games) or  simulate enviroments, keep focus on social isolation (HOw do we keep it playing at lest between 2p)
+* Creation of a game, rpgs (Elderly playing games) or  simulate enviroments, keep focus on social isolation (How do we keep it playing at lest between 2p)

 * Differenciate with other apps, and very easy way of creator for an elderly person. make them feel they are with another person